Parkinson's Disease Caregiver Resources

 By the Parkinson’s Foundation, December 1, 2018

 Diminished communication significantly impacts the social, emotional and physical burdens of caregiving.
-In this hour long presentation at the Parkinson’s Foundation Caregiver Summit Angela Roberts, PhD, explains how changes in speech, cognition and hearing due to Parkinson’s disease (and normal aging) affects communication.
-She then offers specific strategies for optimizing communication.
-(Registration is required, but is free.)
+In this hour-long presentation at the Parkinson’s Foundation Caregiver Summit, Angela Roberts, PhD, explains how changes in speech, cognition and hearing due to PD (and normal aging) affect communication.
+She offers specific strategies for optimizing communication.

 Caring for Someone with Parkinson's Disease